PyCoffees/notebooks/README.md

 [![Jupyter Book Badge](https://jupyterbook.org/badge.svg)](https://github.com/PyCoffees/notebooks/blob/main/notebooks/2024_04_03_Gridspec_JorgeLilloBox.ipynb) &nbsp; [![HTML5](https://img.shields.io/badge/HTML5-white?style=flat-square&logo=html5&logoColor=white&color=%23E34F26
 )](https://github.com/PyCoffees/notebooks/blob/main/notebooks/html/2024_04_03_Gridspec_JorgeLilloBox.html)

-In this PyCoffee I will show how to properly arrange your plots in python so that they beautifully fit in your papers.
+In this PyCoffee I will show how to properly arrange your plots in `Python` so that they beautifully fit in your papers.
 We will use the `rcParams` and `Gridspec` modules to customize our plots.

 **Speaker**: Jorge Lillo-Box